The Lomo Lubitel 166B - Soviet Twin Lens Reflex Medium Format Camera

 You can’t judge a camera without knowing the price and alternatives.
 My copy was very inexpensive and purchased in May of 2019.
 Checking prices again in April, 2021, they haven’t changed or have gone down by a bit.

-The price will vary depending on how many used cameras are available, the condition, which version the camera is, and where you purchase from.
-The best prices will be from sellers in Russia or Ukraine as that’s where the majority of these medium format film cameras are.
+The price will vary based on availability, condition, and version.
+The best prices will be from sellers in Ukraine as that’s where the majority the cameras are.

 See current price and more information on: